ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 +---------+---------------+-------+------+-----------+------+-----------+-----------+-------------+
 | 801484  | 2             | 12703 | 82   | 20        | 1    | 1         | FL        | 12          |
 +---------+---------------+-------+------+-----------+------+-----------+-----------+-------------+

-The fertility model and migration model will also add new simulants, who will need their attributes initialized carefully; I will put additional detail about how to do this in the fertility and migration sections of the documentation.

 The relationship field will be relevant to Last Name generation, and for easy reference, here are the meanings of the relationship codes